 4. Traffic Comes Easily After You Publish a Post

 Great content, a mobile-optimized site, and a user-friendly design are just the foundation of a successful blog.
 Don’t get us wrong, these are definitely vital, but they can’t do all the work on their own.
-Writing blogs is really just one part of it.

 Essentially, you have to create a rock-solid holistic marketing strategy that will enable you to share and market your content effectively.
 And once you have this, traffic will find its way to your page.